Travis d'Arnaud Player Props: Braves vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 13th in the league with a collective 8.8 strikeouts per nine innings.
+- The Padres pitching staff ranks eighth in the league with a collective 9.5 strikeouts per nine innings.

-- The Padres have a 4.93 team ERA that ranks 20th among all MLB pitching staffs.
+- The Padres' 4.49 team ERA ranks 14th across all MLB pitching staffs.

-- Padres pitchers combine to allow 10 total home runs at a clip of 1.3 per game (to rank 18th in baseball).
+- The Padres rank 15th in baseball in home runs given up (10 total, 1.1 per game).

-- Wacha (1-0) gets the start for the Padres, his second of the season.
+- Lugo (1-0) starts for the Padres, his second of the season.

-- The righty last appeared on Sunday against the Colorado Rockies, when he went six innings, allowing four earned runs while giving up six hits.
+- The right-hander last pitched on Sunday against the Colorado Rockies, when he tossed seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.